vl35c/azalea/render/docs.md

 ---
 `draw_line(self, value: int, stock_data)` - draws single line from `draw_lines` function\
 \
-`value`: value to be mapped and drawn onto the graph\
+`value` - value to be mapped and drawn onto the graph\
 `stock_data` - contains data about stocks, and current day

 ---